amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 Coming from such a background and getting an opportunity to study at one of the top institutes in India for higher education is something he considers a privilege rather than an achievement.
 He is still figuring out many things in life and does not claim to have all the answers.
 But whenever someone genuinely needs help, he tries to help as much as he can, because at different points in his own journey, someone else did the same for him.

-If this document helps even one student make a better decision about their future, then the time spent creating it was worth it to me.
+If this document helps even one student make a better decision about their future, then the time spent creating it was worth it to me.Love to hear feedback from you !

-For future updates, guidance, or if I come across something that might help my juniors will definitely share with you all
+For future updates, guidance, or if I come across something that might help my juniors I will definitely share with you all

 Amit Taksande<br>
 B.Tech - PCE Nagpur [Computer Technology : 2022-2026]<br>